stompetower/frantic/gfx/_sprites/_designs/README.md

 # Sprite designs

 In this directory you can see how the game sprites were designed.
-Most sprites make use of a VDP feature to get 3 colors.
+Most sprites make use of a VDP feature to get 3 colors (possible on each horizontal line).

 ![sprite design](README.png)